rktjmp/lush.nvim/FAQ.md

 A 4k rule spec would probably mean you're loading an enourmous number of plugins, at which point your load times are probably also already enormous.

-Also as per the issue, since VimL is such a huge bottleneck, you may find similarly sized colorschemes actually load *faster* via Lush because any maths and manipulation is done via Lua instead.
+Also as per the issue, since Vim Script is such a huge bottleneck, you may find similarly sized colorschemes actually load *faster* via Lush because any maths and manipulation is done via Lua instead.